 Old-time black-and-white photos framed on the walls of fishing clubs throughout the Caribbean show anglers grinning broadly next to a huge dead marlin hung by its tail at a weigh-station.
-Today, this is a rare sight.
+Today, this is a rare sight with catch and release.
 Instead of boating big fish, sports fishing in the Caribbean and many other places in the world is now a game of numbers rather than weight.

 In spite of this great diversity, there has been a collective effort within the Caribbean’s sports fishing community to implement catch-and-release.

 In the Turks and Caicos, Capt.
 Delphine Hartshorn of Panoply Sport Fishing & Charters, based at Turtle Cove Marina, explains, “We are very proud that our Caicos Classic IGFA Billfish Release Tournament, now in its 18th year, is a no kill tournament and has been for many years.
 Both Turtle Cove Marina and Blue Haven Marina advocate billfish release and all charter sport fishers follow suit.
 As a result, we enjoy a very productive blue marlin season in the summer months.
 It is not unlikely to hook up several blues in one day and to see more coming up on the spread as evidenced by Spellbound’s performance in this year’s Caicos Classic where they hooked up to four blues and saw three or four more hitting teasers in the final day of the tournament.”

 The future of sports fishing in Puerto Rico and the Caribbean looks very good